 Most medical schools, even those without an explicit rural track, allow students to spend weeks or months in a rural location of their choice.
-And many RTTs welcome student rotations from accredited US medical schools, both allopathic and osteopathic.
+And many rural residency programs welcome student rotations from accredited US medical schools, both allopathic and osteopathic.
 In the 2020-2021 academic year, due to the COVID pandemic, some programs adapted and created online learning opportunities.
 Some came up with creative solutions for the residency application cycle, even drone tours!

-A key point is to immediately begin your planning process once you decide to do an away rotation.
-Rural rotations can also be arranged with individual physicians or group practices, and financial assistance may be available through the American Academy of Family Physicians chapter in your state.
+Rural rotations can also be arranged with individual physicians or group practices, and financial assistance may be available through the American Academy of Family Physicians – Find a chapter in your state.

-For international medical graduates desiring to participate in a rural rotation, it is important to note that many of these rotations may not be available to you, simply because of malpractice difficulties and because of policies from the larger training programs with which the RTTs are affiliated.
+For international medical graduates desiring to participate in a rural rotation, it is important to note that in person clinical rotations may not be available to you, simply because of malpractice difficulties and because of policies from the larger training programs with which many RTTs are affiliated.
 You are encouraged to send an email of enquiry to the contact listed on the residency site, and if you get no response, don’t be discouraged.
 Our leadership contains at least one previous program director, so we are aware that the sheer number of such requests can be daunting to some programs.
-You are encouraged to at least apply for residency through ERAS, since most of these programs do accept applicants from international schools.
+You are definitely encouraged to apply for residency through ERAS since most of these programs do accept applicants from international schools.